nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/integration_auditing.md

 - requests to and responses from the NRL API interfaces.
 - requests and responses related to the retrieval of records and documents.

-In addition, the NRL and SSP are required to keep an audit trail of requests and responses that flow through these services.
+In addition, the NRL and SSP are required to keep an audit trail of requests and responses that flow through these services and providers may request audit trail data from NHS Digital about any pointers they own/maintain.

 ## Consumers

 Consumers **MUST** keep an audit trail of:
 - requests to and responses from the NRL.
 - requests to and responses from provider systems (to retrieve records/documents etc.)

-Audit trails **MUST** include all details of the HTTP requests/reponses, including all HTTP headers.

 ## Providers